kib666/LaundraTrack/DEPLOYMENT.md

    - Add `NODE_ENV` with value `production`

 3. **Deploy**
-   - Vercel will automatically deploy on every push to main branch
+   - Vercel will automatically detect and use `pnpm` because of the `pnpm-lock.yaml` file.
-   - The build should complete successfully now
+   - The build should complete successfully.

 ### Netlify